What is Angelman syndrome?

 Genetic testing for Angelman syndrome involves taking a sample of blood.
 This can then be tested for chromosomal anomalies that will indicate Angelman in an individual.

-DNA Methylation Test: this genetic test can identify 3 out of the 4 known genetic mutations that cause Angelman.
+DNA Methylation Test: This genetic test can identify 3 out of the 4 known genetic mutations that cause Angelman.

-Chromosomal Microarray (CMA): this type of genetic testing can identify if parts of a chromosome are deleted or missing.
+Chromosomal Microarray (CMA): This type of genetic testing can identify if parts of a chromosome are deleted or missing.

-UBE3A Gene Sequencing: this is to test for a rare cause of Angelman, caused by a mutated but active maternal copy of the UBE3A gene.
+UBE3A Gene Sequencing: This is to test for a rare cause of Angelman, caused by a mutated but active maternal copy of the UBE3A gene.
 This type of test might be recommended if a DNA methylation test reveals nothing, but Angelman is still suspected due to the presence of symptoms, for example.

 Genetic counseling for Angelman syndrome?